skdishansachin/spring-boot-recipes/recipes/logging.md

 #### Using `application.yml`

-Alternatively, if you're using YAML configuration (`src/main/resources/application.yml`), the setup would look like this:
+If you're using YAML configuration (`src/main/resources/application.yml`), the setup will look like this:

 ```yaml
 logging: